That’s right, my friend. No strings attached.

 The correct answer is: B. A reversible airway obstruction

-6. You are called to assess an intubated patient that is breathing asynchronously with the ventilator.
-Her breath sounds are absent on the left, with dullness to percussion and a left shift of the trachea.
-Which of the following is the most likely explanation of the problem?
+6. A 58-year-old female patient is intubated and appears to be breathing asynchronously with the ventilator.
+Her breath sounds are absent on the left side and the trachea appears to be shifted to the left.
+The patient has a dull percussion note on the left side as well.
+Which of the following is the most likely explanation of these findings?

 A. A tracheoesophageal fistula has developed